Abelhubprog/CursorforWriterz/README.md

    This script will:
    - Create all necessary tables in your Supabase project
+   - Set up RLS policies for secure access control
+   - Create necessary database functions and triggers
-   - Set up the correct permissions
+   - Set up storage bucket policies
    - Optionally create an admin user
    - Optionally seed sample data for service pages